Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 Our examples so far have been about uploading data to S3, but we can easily switch the direction of operations to download data from S3.
 The main change is the argument order.
 To download data from S3, we need S3 to be our source and local file system to be the target.

-Let's copy and move some data from S3 as a simple example:
+Let's copy and move some data from S3 as an example:
 ```{bash}
 aws s3 cp s3://aug-workshop-demo/fmc/copy.txt new-copy.txt
 aws s3 mv s3://aug-workshop-demo/fmc/move.txt new-move.txt